ThibautGery/ThibautGery.github.io/_drafts/2017-02-13-elm-first-impression.md

         [ i [ class "fa fa-minus-circle" ] [] ]
 ```

+> ###### No interoperability with Javascript

+Even if we can use Javascript and Elm in the same webpage, it's not possible to use javascript library in Elm code.
+It would definitely break the message architecture with all those awful callback.

 > ###### Still too much tools needed

 This is one of my deception: I was expecting to get rid of npm, bower, webpack, gulp & co but it ain't that simple: